As an Amazon Associate I earn from qualifying purchases.

 This was, without a doubt, the easiest printer to set up that we have ever used.
-They have some short video tutorials on their site (if you need them) and world class customer service if you need it (we haven’t…but we hear their amazing).
+They have some short video tutorials on their site (if you need them) and world-class customer service if you need it (we haven’t…but we hear they’re amazing).

 We have put about 3,000 labels through our printer thus far and have had absolutely zero issues.
 No botched labels, no random lost connections, and none of the weird “I’m going to print a million blank labels” issues that we had with our LP2844.